 Soma Yukihira enrolls in an elite culinary academy where students engage in cooking competitions called Shokugeki.

-For some reason, most of the characters can’t get over themselves tasting food and act like that nothing else matters, they worship the gods of cooking which is really cringy.
-Also, the Ecchi parts are disturbing as the over-exaggerated foodgasms.
+For some reason, most of the characters can’t get over themselves tasting food and act as if nothing else matters, they worship the gods of cooking which is really cringy.
+Also, the Ecchi parts are disturbing as the exaggerated foodgasms.
 However, as the series goes it becomes more creative.

 17. Zombieland Saga